-I recommend a burr grinder on your countertop so that you can freshly grind your coffee.
+I recommend a burr grinder so that you can freshly grind your coffee.
 A medium grind is best for normal morning coffee, but be sure to buy a grinder that can make fine or course grounds, so that when you’re in the mood for a heavenly espresso at home, you’ll be set.

 4. The Right Water Temperature

 Heat the water to between 190 and 200 degrees Fahrenheit.
 Don’t boil it.
 Neither should you use water that’s too cool.
 The Physics Factbook tells us, “If the temperature of the water is too low, underextraction will occur and the coffee will be too weak.
 Underextraction will cause the coffee to have a sour flavor, since the acids from the beans are the first substances to dissolve.
 If the brew water temperature is too high then over extraction will occur and the coffee will taste bitter.”
 We stick a thermometer in the neck of our tea pot and watch the temperature carefully for the best flavored coffee in these parts.

 Yes, I pour my water into my French press, stir the grounds with a wooden chopstick, then cover it.
 I set my kitchen timer for exactly four minutes and wait for magic to happen.
 If I didn’t wait long enough, my coffee would taste weak.
 However, in our busy house, I’m more likely to forget about it altogether, resulting in a bitter cup of joe.
 The timer protects the perfect coffee I’ve worked so hard to achieve.